ManifoldScholar/manifold-docs/_docs/customizing/records/features.md

 ### Published

 The Published slider determines if a feature is promoted to the home page.
 Toggling a slider on for one feature will not toggle it off for other features.
-To ensure the feature you want live is enabled, toggle this field on here and off for all other features.
+Instead, Manifold will select a random feature from among the published features and show it on the home page.
+A new random feature will be selected every time the home page loads.
+Toggle this field off for those features you don't want to be active.

 ### Header